rickselby/rubocop-rickselby/README.md

 end
 ```

-Inherit the configuration in your `.rubocop.yml`:
+Inherit the desired configuration in your `.rubocop.yml`:

 ```yaml
 # .rubocop.yml